 Do I need to Register my Business Name?

-Many business owners register their business name in order to get a .ie domain.
-However, it is a legal requirement to register a business name where the following apply:
+It is a legal requirement to register a business name where the following apply:

 - A sole trader trades under a name which is not the owner’s name.
 For example, if Pat Jones operates as a sole trader under the name Great Results Consultancy, he will need to register this name.